 Last week, Matias Ventura reignited a discussion about Gutenberg and the future of WordPress.
 We also have a 7-second performance check (including a cheat sheet✌) for you.
 And we show you how cross-site request forgery can put your cookies at risk.

 Load time optimization is hard work.
-Because you not only have to know how to optimise your site, but also where you should actually start.
-Tools such as Google PageSpeed Insights only point out the standard steps.
-However, our experience from 450 detailed page analyses and over 2,000 site checks shows that even in supposedly optimised pages, there are always performance brakes.
-And with our small but 7-second checkyou can identify these unused potentials at a glance.
+Because you not only need to know how to optimize your site , but also where to actually start.
+Tools like Google PageSpeed Insights only point out the standard handholds here.
+However, our experience from 450 detailed page analyses and over 2,000 site checks shows: Even in supposedly thoroughly optimized pages, performance brakes can be found again and again.
+And with our small but fine 7-second check, you can recognize this unused potential with just one look.

 Absence due to illness: The great danger of self-employment